simevo/process-app/README.md

 NOTE: To access the sandboxed filesystem in Chrome, go to chrome://flags and enable "Enable Developer Tools experiments", then go to the Settings panel, Experiments tab in Developer Tools and turn on "FileSystem Inspection"

-This is currently unavailanble (chromium 53) https://bugs.chromium.org/p/chromium/issues/detail?id=256067
+This is currently unavailable (chromium 53) https://bugs.chromium.org/p/chromium/issues/detail?id=256067

 As a workaround you can use the "HTML5 FileSystem Explorer Extended" extension: https://chrome.google.com/webstore/detail/html5-filesystem-explorer/chkmbbajnboncdmkigkgpjdhppcjhlcc